rd2/tbd/pages/basics.md

 Users need to specify where all their OpenStudio _measures_ are stored on their computer (_Preferences_ > _Change My Measures Directory_) - just download TBD in there (from GitHub or BCL).
 Then in the OpenStudio Application, simply drag & drop TBD in the _Measures_ tab.

-As with most OpenStudio measures, TBD does not modify the original OpenStudio building model (e.g. adding/referencing new _derated_ constructions) before running an EnergyPlus simulation.
+As with most OpenStudio measures, TBD does not modify the original OpenStudio building model (e.g. adding/referencing new _derated_ constructions).
 OpenStudio makes a behind-the-scenes copy of the model, which is in turn modified before simulation.
 Although the terminology may be confusing, leave the _Alter OpenStudio model_ option checked for EnergyPlus simulations - this option is there for _Apply Measures Now_ cases.
 Once the _Default thermal bridge (set)_ is selected, save the model and run the simulation.

 Results should show an increase in heating loads for cold climates.
 For ASHRAE climate zone 7, heating should increase generally between 5% to 15% (depending on the building type) for _poor_ to _regular_ thermal bridging details in an otherwise well-insulated envelope.
-Consult the _TBD Reporting_ section to learn more on TBD feedback.
+Consult the [Reporting](./reports.html "What TBD reports back") section to learn more on TBD feedback.

 ### Apply Measures Now